Reviews

 The Northumbrian Kiap” has been given good reviews

-Among the best received were those volunteered by former Kiaps through the Ex-Kiap website – which is a discussion channel for former Patrol Officers in Papua New Guinea and those who are interested in their activities.
-(To read these – click on link below.)
+Among the best received were those volunteered by former Kiaps through the Ex-Kiap website – which is a discussion channel for former Patrol Officers in Papua New Guinea and those who are interested in their activities (to read these – see the EX-KIAP NETWORK FORUM).

 Comments by ex-Kiaps, who are well placed to identify exaggeration and inaccuracy, include the following: